The test checklist for exam 1 is now available. Reminder that the exam will be held in class on Tuesday February 10.

 "DMML": Data Mining and Machine Learning: Fundamental Concepts and Algorithms (Mohammed J. Zaki, Wagner Meira, Jr.), Cambridge U.

-Introduction to Statistical Learning by Gareth James et al. Freely available online.
+"ISL": Introduction to Statistical Learning by Gareth James et al. Freely available online.

 The Art of Statistics by David Spiegelhalter.
 A highly readable and contextualized examination of how to do statistics right (and wrong).
 Has several chapters dedicated to the key statistical aspects of robust machine learning.